 - Combined ticket fare: $34 to $50

-The bus combo saves $30 to $80 against the flight-plus-ferry combination.
+The bus combo saves $30 to $80 against the flight and ferry combination.
 For backpackers and travelers without time pressure, the math works.
-For travelers with a hotel night booked for the arrival day, the bus combo wastes most of that hotel night to transit.
+For travelers with a hotel night booked for the arrival day, the bus combo wastes most of that hotel night in transit.

 Why no operator sells a combined flight and ferry ticket

 The flight and ferry industries in Thailand do not interline.
-There is no Bangkok-to-Phi Phi single ticket that bundles a flight with a Tonsai ferry.
-Travelers must book two separate transactions: the flight on Trip.com or directly with the airline, and the ferry on 12go or at the pier.
+There is no Bangkok to Phi Phi single ticket that bundles a flight with a Tonsai ferry.
+Travelers book two separate transactions.
+The flight goes through a booking site or directly with the airline, and the ferry goes through a transport booking site or at the pier.

-This DIY booking discipline saves no money but does protect against timing conflicts.
-The traveler controls the buffer between legs.
+Booking the two legs yourself saves no money, but it does protect against timing conflicts.
+You control the buffer between legs.
 A morning flight booked separately from a midday ferry leaves room to recover from a delay on either side.

-The bus combo is different because both legs share a single operator network (bus companies own their own ferries or have bilateral agreements).
+The bus combo is different because both legs share a single operator network.
+The bus companies own their own ferries or hold bilateral agreements.
 The combined ticket works for the bus route specifically.

 The booking decision tree by traveler segment

-Three traveler profiles dominate the Bangkok-Phi Phi route, and each maps to a different optimal path.
+Three traveler profiles dominate the Bangkok to Phi Phi route, and each maps to a different optimal path.

 Speed-priority traveler